 Security and Governance:

-- OAuth 2.0, SAML, and SSO integration for managed MCP deployments
+- OAuth 2.0, SSO, and SCIM-driven RBAC for managed MCP deployments

 - Complete audit trail of every MCP interaction and access request